dhkts1/Python-Starting-Project/docs/index.md

 ## TL;DR

-I wanted a preconfigured Python environment with all the best tools and practices already set up, because doing this for every new project is a massive pain.
+I wanted a preconfigured bleeding-edge Python environment with all the best tools and practices already set up, because doing this for every new project is a massive pain.
 Somehow this turned into a blog post about AI-assisted development.
-But hey, at least I now have atemplate that works out of the box!
+But hey, at least I now have a template that works out of the box!

 ## Quick Start